 BIOL360Immunology and Human Health with Lab Introduction to basic principles of the mammalian immune system, including recognition of pathogens, mechanisms of pathogen clearance, the regulation of immune cells, and the evolution of immunity.
 We will explore current topics in immunology and human health, including personalized medicine, the rise of autoimmune diseases, and the cost of health care.
 Labs will cover both experimental infection models (e.g. nematodes) and molecular techniques in immunology (e.g. nucleic acid analysis).
 Prerequisite: BIOL-246 All course prerequisites must be met with a minimum grade of C-.

 BIOL376Human Physiology with Lab This course explores the functioning and regulation of the human body.
 We will cover a variety of body systems as well as relevant emerging fields (e.g., evolutionary medicine).
 Emphasis will be placed in unifying themes (integrative physiology, homeostasis and the external environment, the role of evolution in shaping human physiology).
 Laboratories will include student-led experiments, primary literature discussions, presentations, and case studies.
-Prerequisite: BIOL-123 and BIOL-224.
+Prerequisite: BIOL-224 or BIOL-246.
 All course prerequisites must be met with a minimum grade of C-.

 BIOL420Advanced Molecular Genetics W/ Lab Advanced treatment of principles and methods of modern molecular genetics.
 Building on principles from core biology courses, this course covers multiple perspectives on genetics, including gene structure and regulation, modes and patterns of inheritance, identification and manipulation of specific genes, as well as population and quantitative genetics.
 Laboratories feature classical and molecular approaches including gene mapping with Drosophila, PCR and sequencing-based human genotyping, and accessing and utilizing bioinformatics databases.Prerequisite: BIOL-246 with a minimum grade of C-.